How Do I Write Content That AI Engines Cite?

 Answer capsules: the core technique

-An answer capsule is a 40-60 word paragraph placed immediately after a heading that gives a complete, definitive answer to the question implied by that heading.
+An answer capsule is a 40-60 word paragraph placed after a heading.
+It gives a complete, definitive answer to the question that heading implies.
 It should:

 - Be bold - use